sornas/site-v2/website/pages/index_en.md

 # Who are we?

-LiTHe kod is a student association at Linköpings Uiversity whose mission is to promote and inspire the interest for programming, software engineering and everything related.
+LiTHe kod is a student association at Linköpings University whose mission is to promote and inspire the interest for programming, software engineering and everything related.